-In addition to our PC14586 Y220C and R273H programs, we are focused on developing a pipeline of product candidates targeting other p53 hotspot mutations.
+In addition to our PC14586 Y220C program, we are focused on developing a pipeline of product candidates targeting other p53 hotspot mutations.
 These programs have been developed internally using our precision oncology platform and expertise.
+We expect to advance our next program, targeting an undisclosed p53 hotspot mutation, into lead optimization in the second half of 2020.